Please see our policies section for all relevant Safeguarding policies.

 At the Forest CE Federation of Schools we strive to safeguard and promote the welfare of all of our children.

-It is inevitable that children will occassionally find themeselves with unsupervised access to the internet at home.
+It is inevitable that children will occasionally find themselves with unsupervised access to the Internet at home.
 We would ask for the protection of your children that you follow the tips below to ensure your child is safe at all times.

-Most social media sites like Facebook have a minimum age limit of 13, our pupils should NOT be using them.
+Most social media sites like Facebook, SnapChat, WhatsApp have a minimum age limit of 13, our pupils should NOT be using them.
 We strongly advise that you never release personal information about your children (where they can be found, locations and ages), or other children from the school community on any of these sites.

-Please also note that we have a zero tollerance approach to social media and online comments about staff from across our schools.
+Please also note that we have a zero tolerance approach to social media and online comments about staff from across our schools.
 Negative and slanderous comments will not be tolerated and in certain circumstance will be referred to the police.
-We strongly ask that if you have an issue or complaint concerning your school you speak, at the earliest opportunity, to the Head or Assistant Head.
+We strongly ask that if you have an issue or complaint concerning your school you speak, at the earliest opportunity, to the Headteacher - Mrs Hollis.

 Here are some tips and useful links to help you to keep your children safe online: